aerogear-attic/aerogear-cordova-otp/README.md

     cordova build

 ## iOS
-Install [cocapods](http://cocoapods.org/) if you don't have it.
-Move Podfile out of the www directory and run install:
+Install [cocapods](http://cocoapods.org/) if you don't have it, run install:

-    mv www/Podfile .
+    cd platforms/ios/
     pod install
+    open HelloCordova.xcworkspace

 ## Example
 Copy ``example/*`` into the ``www`` folder of your project and press the OTP button.
 Initially it will fire up the